 One thing's for sure when visiting this part of the world, you will be climbing well above 2,000m.

 All the major cols will stretch your lungs as you start to climb above 2,000m as the air gets thinner.

-If visiting in the Summer months and especially so if hiking or out cycling Off road VTT MTB then good to be aware of the Patou.
+If visiting in the summer months and especially so if hiking or out cycling Off road VTT MTB then good to be aware of the Patou.

 The Patou is similar to the Pyrenean Mountain Dog.
 It guards the flocks of sheep (supposedly from wolves) that are brought up in the summer to the high mountain pastures.
 There have been numerous cases of these dogs attacking walkers.

 What they will do is from a long distance come over to you to check you out.
-I have had them travel well over a kilometer leaving their flock to suss me out, though I did have my two Jack Russels with me.
+I have had them travel well over a kilometer leaving their flock to suss me out, though I did have my two Jack Russells with me.

 I have three encounters with them now two off the bike and one on the bike, and can be pretty disconcerting so be aware!

 That said on the more popular ascents such as the Galibier and Izoard they are not usually there, you just have cows in the middle of the road :)

 If like me you're rather susceptible to mosquitoes and being bitten by midges etc then when it's hot one of the fiercest beasties that can really ruin your day is the Horse Fly.